-The thermal\node may be used to connect external thermal networks to model thermal flow.
+The thermal_node may be used to connect external thermal networks to model thermal flow.
 Power in watts is represented by current and temperature rise in Kelvin is represented by the voltage.
 Note that the voltage is temperature rise above the simulation temperature, not an absolute value.

-4.8 Bipolar Junction Transistor (MEXTRAM)
+4.9 Bipolar Junction Transistor (MEXTRAM)

-See "NXP Compact Models" on page 127.
+See NXP Compact Models.

-4.9 Bipolar Junction Transistor (HICUM)
+4.10 Bipolar Junction Transistor (HICUM)